Why Emotion Efficacy?

 Individuals with high emotion efficacy have the confidence and the ability to experience and respond to difficult emotions in a contextually-adaptive, values-consistent manner.
 Many clients who seek psychotherapy, however, struggle with chronic emotion problems.
 Research suggests that over 75% of clients suffer from chronic and intense emotion reactivity.
 The impact of low emotion efficacy is wide and far reaching.
 Low emotion efficacy significantly impacts quality of life across multiple domains, including interpersonal, work, school and legal.
 There is another way.

-While pain is an inevitable part of life, the way we respond to it has great impact on how much we suffer.
+While pain is an inevitable part of life, the way we respond to it has great impact on how much we suffer, as well as how successful we are.
 Clients need help developing the psychological flexibility necessary to enact new and more adaptive, workable behaviors in the face of pain.

 In addition to providing mindfulness, acceptance and coping skills for clients, EET also provides exposure-based skills training in session that helps skills "stick" when clients become emotionally triggered outside of therapy.
 In addition, EET can be delivered in as little as 8 sessions in a group or individual format.